barboraberkova/english-for-designers/homework-11.md

 *Application screens*

 ## Meet the hero
-To understand the audience, you have to understand teh artist.
+To understand the audience, you have to understand the artist.
 Shaun Tan is an Australian illustrator whose work feels like being a small, lost thing in a vast and beautiful world.
 His paintings are quiet, surreal, and full of detail you only notice on the second look.

 That quietness became my design constraint.
 The app couldn't shout.
 It had to sit beside the art, not on top of it.